 Oysters on the half shell, crab, lobster, shrimp, caviar — the world is your … well, you know.
 And if there’s room, add ceviche opens in a new tab (find some pre-made in many of our stores) or clams, which need very little preparation (either serve them raw or steam them).

-Grilled or baked oysters: If raw oysters on the half shell aren’t your jam, check out our cooked options like Buffalo Grilled or Baked Oysters Rockefeller.
+If raw oysters on the half shell aren’t your jam, check out our cooked options like grilled or baked oysters Rockefeller.
 (If you’re cooking them in the oven, use a cast-iron pan with rock salt to keep the shells in place and retain the heat for serving.)

 Step 2: Build the tower.